 Hardy Kiwi Bundle

-Anna Female Hardy Kiwi is one of the most popular hardy kiwis for gardeners and commercial growers alike, Anna’s attractive, very sweet and flavorful fruit can weigh up to 1/2 oz.
+Anna hardy kiwi is one of the most popular hardy kiwis for gardeners and commercial growers alike, Anna’s attractive, very sweet and flavorful fruit can weigh up to 1/2 oz.
 This easy to grow and reliable vine is the perfect addition to your edible landscape.

 If you like Fuzzy Kiwis, you’ll love this delectable fruit.
 Sparkling like green, red or purple jewels, each very sweet fruit is packed with flavor.
 While smaller than Fuzzy Kiwi, you can eat fuzz-less Hardy Kiwi fruit like grapes, tender skin and all.
 Hardy to minus 10º F. or below and pest free and no disease problems, you can harvest pounds and pounts of fruit from one plant so with this Hardy Kiwi bundle you are good to go!

 Hardy Kiwi likes half day to full sun and well-drained soil.
 A male plant is required for pollination and one male plant can pollinate up to 8 female plants.
 The plants need a strong trellis and can spread 10-12 ft when mature.
 Hardy Kiwi fruit ripens in mid to late September and start bearing 2-4 years after planting.

 For more information on how to grow kiwis check out this wonderful growing guide from the Oregon State University Extension Program